 - Person B is someone you met during the event.
 They send you a request to via LinkedIn, except they send the canned auto-message.

 Who would you rather connect with?
 Person A of course!
 Why?
 Person A took the extra 2 minutes to refresh your memory, and offer a reason for you to connect.
 Person A showed more interest in building a relationship with this simple action.

-Non-personalized connection requests are empty gestures, plain and simple.
+Non-personalized connection requests can be viewed as empty gestures.
 Auto-verbiage is no different than sending an empty message, so don’t make a bad impression, or worse, look like spam.
 Spend the extra two minutes, and your effort will go a long way in establishing the relationship you’re looking to build.

 Keep in mind, you won’t necessarily want to connect with every single person you meet around town and during your networking activity.
 This is perfectly fine.
 It’s not about building a network based solely on quantity, because follow-up takes time.
 Build your network based on quality conversation, quality interests, and quality connections and you will enjoy following up with people.
 It won’t be a chore, because you’re genuinely interested in these quality connections.

 *Gasp* What say you Miss Kemya?
 Isn’t it important to network based on quantity, the more connections the better?
 In theory, yes, quantity is essential.
 However, let’s be practical folks.

 A small business owner/solopreneur that manages so many to-do’s by themselves is not going to have time to do the proper follow-up it takes to keep up with so many budding relationships.
 When your time is limited you naturally look for any excuse in the book NOT to do something.
 So why try to follow-up with every single person you meet while you’re networking?
 It’s just not practical in most cases.